The unrestricted Skyrme-tensor time-dependent Hartree-Fock and its application to the nuclear response from spherical to triaxial nuclei: Formalism

 where the index $l$ spans the full HF spectrum.
-The label $(i)$ at the l.h.s. of the previous equation simply enumerates the wave-functions obtained by boosting the HF solution having a set of quantum numbers $i$.
+The label $(i)$ at the left-hand side of the previous equation simply enumerates the wave-functions obtained by boosting the HF solution having a set of quantum numbers $i$.
 Using~(\ref{init_cond}) as initial condition, where only the choice of the external operator $\hat F$ is arbitrary and (partly) defines the problem under study, the equations~(\ref{time_eq}) are solved and a new set of quasiparticles $\{\psi^{(i)}(\bm x,t)\}$ is given at any time.
-Clearly, under the action of the one-body potential, mixings other than those initially generated by $\hat F$ are produced.

-According to long-standing prescriptions~\cite{FK}, in practical implementations the time is discretised and the evolution operator is implemented in a Taylor expansion.
-The time step size and the order at which the expansion is arrested are two mutually dependent parameters chosen in order to ensure the total energy and norms are conserved in the ``dynamics'' within acceptable accuracy. \\ The system response is analysed by following the time-evolution of the expectation value for the one-body operator of interest
+Clearly, under the action of the one-body potential, mixings other than those initially generated by $\hat F$ are produced. \\ In practical implementations, according to long-standing prescriptions~\cite{FK}, the time is discretised and the evolution operator is implemented in a Taylor expansion.
+The time step size and the order at which the expansion is arrested are two mutually dependent parameters chosen in order to ensure the total energy and norms are conserved in the dynamic calculation within acceptable accuracy. \\ The system response is analysed by following the time-evolution of the expectation value for the one-body operator of interest

 (referred to the ground-state value).
-One can replace the Slater determinant $\Phi(\bm X,t)$ ($\bm X=\bm x_1,\bm x_2,\dots $) by the simple product of the involved TDHF wave-functions and recast the previous equation as
+One can replace the A-particle Slater determinant at time $t$ ($\Phi_t$) by the simple product of the involved TDHF wave-functions and recast the previous equation as

 which can be conveniently expressed in terms of properly defined one-body densities.
 For example, the well known (effective) isovector dipole response along the $\lambda$ direction is based on the expectation values